 - Monthly average of annual supplies

-While forms are available for downloading from this site, they must be submitted to the assessor's office in person or post-marked no later than November 1, 2018.
+Forms are available for downloading from this site.
+They must be submitted to the assessor’s office in person or post-marked no later than November 1, 2023.

 No on-line or electronic filing is available.

 For additional information contact the Assessor’s Office at (860) 285-1817